Uncle Nearest Whiskey Reviews Header

 OVERALL:The 1884 is chosen by Uncle Nearest’s Master Blender and great-great-granddaughter Victoria Eady Butler.
 This was from Batch No. 1.
 Every batch will be different but this one was a bit bland for me.
 Nothing really stood out and blew me away but it was nice to sip on.
 This whiskey has won multiple awards so don’t take my word for it, try it for yourself to see if you like it.
 The 1884 can be found online for about $50.

-uncle nearest 1856 PREMIUM AGED WHISKEY
+UNCLE NEAREST 1856 PREMIUM AGED WHISKEY REVIEW

 • DISTILLER: Produced by Uncle Nearest.
 Currently using sourced whiskey from an undisclosed distillery – rumored to be from George Dickel & Co.